-The letter below is from Sen. Kay Bailey Hutchison to a Vote Hemp supporter in reply to a letter asking her to introduce a Senate version of the Industrial Hemp Farming Act of 2009.
+The letter below is from Sen. Kay Bailey Hutchison to a Vote Hemp supporter in reply to a letter asking her to become an original cosponsor of the Senate version of H.R.
+1831, the Industrial Hemp Farming Act of 2011.

 Sen. Kay Bailey Hutchison (R-TX)

 If you receive a reply from one of your elected representatives please email a copy of it to us at email@example.com.
 It will help with our lobbying efforts to know the contents of these letters.
 We will not publish your name or address and hold them in confidence.